 - People feeling valued.

-Good communication really does go a long way to creating a positive work environment and culture.
+Good communication really does go a long way to developing your leaders and managers and creating a positive work environment and culture.

 Do internal communications affect everyone equally?